huy005/job-hunting/README.md

 Validation for each field(in progress)

 8/Job Descriptions
-Shows all of the job descriptions with the relative companies
+Shows all of the job descriptions with the correspronding companies
 ![img_5.png](img_5.png)

 9/Job Descriptions Addition(UI: done, Logic: in progress)